-The candidate must submit a letter requesting deferral to be received by the Vice President for Enrollment Management no later than 30 calendar days prior to the start of the semester for which the student was originally admitted.
-A nonrefundable tuition deposit must be submitted along with the letter.
+A nonrefundable tuition deposit must be submitted.
 The tuition deposit would vary depending on the student's residency status.
 If they plan to live at home, then it would be \$200.
 If they plan to live on campus, then it would be \$350.
 If the candidate has already submitted a tuition deposit, that deposit remains nonrefundable and will be held for the year.
 Students who do not enroll at the end of the deferral period forfeit their admission to Spring Hill College.